Biodiversity

 An updated LBAP covering the period 2017-2021 was approved by Committee in February, following public consultation.
 Superseding and building on the Dunbartonshire LBAP 2010-2013, this document emphasises the social, economic and environmental benefits to be gained from conserving and enhancing biodiversity.

-The Council also signed Scotland's Geodiversity Charter at the launch event, demonstrating the links between biodiversity and geodiversity and signalling our commitment to local action on geodiversity in partnership with the Scottish Geodiversity Forum
+The Council also signed Scotland's Geodiversity Charter at the launch event, demonstrating the links between biodiversity and geodiversity and signalling our commitment to local action on geodiversity in partnership with the Scottish Geodiversity Forum.

-Biodiversity Duty
+Biodiversity duty

 The Council, and all other public bodies, has a legal duty to conserve and protect biodiversity.
 Every three years the Council publishes a report detailing the steps we have taken to comply with this duty.
-The latest report is available in the Documents section.